-Some typical examples of disclosable matters which might arise during the maintenance of a debt listing on The International Stock Exchange (TISE or the Exchange) follow: change of directors (including the provision of certain further information in respect of such directors - see 'Issuer board changes: appointments' below), change of issuer's name, the filing of annual audited or non-audited accounts (see 'Financial information' below), changes in the Listing Document and redemption of debt securities listed.
+Some typical examples of disclosable matters which might arise during the maintenance of a debt listing on TISE follow: change of directors (including the provision of certain further information in respect of such directors - see 'Issuer board changes: appointments' below), change of issuer's name, the filing of annual audited or non-audited accounts (see 'Financial information' below), changes in the Listing Document and redemption of debt securities listed.
 If an issuer is ever in doubt as to whether circumstances relating to debt securities listed must be disclosed to TISE, we advise the issuer to contact us regarding this.

 The Listing Rules are available on the website of TISE

 3. General disclosure obligation